OliCyrus/olicyrus.github.io/index.md

 ### Interests

-*My personal interests are:*
+My personal interests are:
- - *Creating desktop applications via C# Win Forms or WPF*
+ - **Coding.** I really like creating desktop applications via C# Win Forms or WPF, and the most thing I enjoy about this is my perseverance to find a way to solve this or that issue that happens by coding process.
  -	*Learning English from foreing movies, music, videogames*
  -	*Playing videogames with my friends*